MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/plan/Plan-a-Software-Defined-Network-Infrastructure.md

 ## Routing infrastructure

 If you are deploying your SDN infrastructure using scripts, the Management, HNV Provider, Transit, and VIP subnets must be routable to each other on the physical network.
-This does not apply if you deploy with VMM.

 Routing information \(e.g. next-hop\) for the VIP subnets is advertised by the SLB/MUX and RAS Gateways into the physical network using internal BGP peering.
 The VIP logical networks do not have a VLAN assigned and is not pre-configured in the Layer-2 switch (e.g. Top-of-Rack switch).